varoonsahgal/react-fundamentals/reduxstudyguide.md

----
-title: Redux Quick Start Guide
-sidebar: auto
-permalink: /guides/redux-quickstart/
-toc: false
-type: page
----

-> This guide was built to help other Walmart engineers learn the ins and outs of Redux.
-This guide references the folder structure found in Electrode apps but the concepts are the same as in any Redux app.

 ## Redux - Create a Redux Reducer
 - Let's say we want to implement a simple shopping cart.
 How can we do it in Redux?